 Announcements and Broadsides

-Announcements and Broadsides provides announcements and information about Ransome-related events and occurrences, such as shows, performances, and so forth.
-We expect that such announcements may appear in other places; posting on All Things Ransome is intended as a courtesy and a way to reach more Ransome enthusiasts.
+Announcements and Broadsides provides announcements and information about significant new material available in All Things Ransome, and also about Ransome-related events and occurrences, such as shows, performances, and so forth.
+In the latter case we expect that such announcements may appear in other places; posting on All Things Ransome is intended as a courtesy and a way to reach more Ransome enthusiasts.

-Postings in this section will be retained even when no longer timely, as they may be of possible interest to future enthusiasts and enquiries.
-Should this section become unwieldy we'll implement some form of archive.
+Postings in this section will be retained as they may be of possible interest to future enthusiasts and enquirers.

 We will be happy to receive announcements and postings appropriate to this section.
 Please send them to contributions@allthingsransome.net.